 A realistic budget is a critical part of any project or funding application.
+In this toolkit we unpack the structure a budget, what it should include and how to acquit.

 Your budget should be a table explaining the income and expenses of your project.
 It demonstrates where you expect your income to come from and how you anticipate all funds will be used.